Vatican Museum Tickets & Tours!

 Besides the Papal Audience, the Vatican has many other religious, artistic, and fun experiences!
 Here are some other exciting things to do in the Vatican after you finish attending the St. Peter’s Square event!

-The is the perfect place for history buffs and artist lovers to learn more about the Vatican!
+The Vatican Museum is the perfect place for history buffs and artist lovers to learn more about the Vatican!
 It was home to many Popes and houses beautiful displays of paintings, sculptures, maps, and so much more.
 The Vatican Garden is a quiet place to take a stroll, and children can run around to distract themselves.
 The Vatican Museum is open from 8 am to 7 pm Monday through Saturday, with the last entry at 5 pm.
 They are closed on Sundays, except the last Sunday of the month when free entry is allowed!
 Tourists on a budget should read our article on How to explore the Vatican under Budget to have the best experience while spending less!

 The Sistine Chapel is a part of the Vatican Museum and the most popular tourist spot in Vatican City.
 It houses the most stunning frescos by Michelangelo on the Sistine Chapel ceiling, which have influenced the history of art worldwide.
 Check out our article on Michelangelo in the Vatican to learn more about this brilliant artist and discover his works on your trip!
 The Sistine Chapel has the same timings as the Vatican Museum.